Skip to content

 • A report by CompTIA reveals that 55% of companies are currently using AI, and an additional 45% are exploring its implementation for the future.

-With an expected annual growth rate of 36.6% between 2024 and 2030, AI is a major driver of global economic growth.
-It confirms that AI is no longer optional; it is a strategic necessity that fosters innovation and growth.
-However, there is a critical gap between the ambition to adopt AI and the ability to successfully scale these initiatives.
-One of the biggest obstacles to AI integration is the need for a robust technical infrastructure, without which even the most ambitious AI strategies will never reach production and deliver positive, measurable outcomes.
+AI usage is expected to grow at an annual rate of 36.6% from 2024 to 2030.
+It confirms that AI is a strategic necessity and a major driver of the global economy, rather than just an option.
+However, there is still a critical gap between the ambition to adopt AI and the ability to scale these initiatives successfully.
+The need for a robust technical infrastructure, without which even the most ambitious AI strategies will never reach production and deliver positive, measurable outcomes, is one of the most significant barriers to AI implementation.

 What is “AI-ready infrastructure”?

 With a growing number of innovations and mounting pressure to incorporate them, companies need infrastructure as dynamic as their business.
 Even though a physical map can still guide you to where you need to go, it can’t compare to a GPS navigator that can instantly analyze your location, build the optimal routes without traffic and adjust to you on the go without the extra action and expense of maintaining its relevance.
-In the same way, traditional IT infrastructure still performs, but it is not equipped to handle high-intensity AI requirements like training large language models (LLMs) or processing high-volume, real-time data streams.
+Similarly, traditional IT infrastructure still performs, but it’s not equipped to handle the high-intensity AI requirements, such as training large language models (LLMs) or processing high-volume, real-time data streams.

-In contrast, AI-ready infrastructure is initially built to run AI applications and grow in line with technologies and business goals.
+In contrast, AI-ready infrastructure is initially designed to run AI applications and evolve in line with emerging technologies and business objectives.
 It can do so by leveraging a compatible, fit-for-purpose support infrastructure to optimize the cost and scale of AI workloads while ensuring consistent management, compliance and secure management of AI models and data.

 Source: Red Hat